melisazatta/1e-pf-zatta/README.md

 ## Students
 In this page there's a button for add a student that opens a dialog.
 Also shows a table with all the students and actions buttons to modify and delete thems, and other button to view all the student's personal details and the courses they are enrolled in.

-Update student's details: Opens the same dialog to add a new student but preloaded with the student's details.
+Update student's details (admin only): Opens the same dialog to add a new student but preloaded with the student's details.

 Delete student (admin only): Deletes the student from the database.
 For security, it will shows an alert.